tabletcorry/haxby/IDEAS.md

     * And a flag to specify the exact file
 * Don't create pg folder unless necessary
 * A mode to create the example config
-* An option to save the old data on init
 * New Mode: Schema
     * Shows Numbered interface to allow editing of schema files
     * i.e: type '1', opens first schema file in $EDITOR